 You’ve heard of probiotics.
 You know the basics: They aid with digestion and offer a host of other benefits.
 You want to incorporate them into your diet …but you’re not quite sure where to start.
-Here’s what you need to know.
+So if you’re new to probiotics, here’s what you need to know.

 How to read the label.